Ashraftaha377/BUS5001/README.md

 1. The dataset is processed using Python.
 2. A simple linear regression model is used to predict the property prices.
-3. You can extend the project with other predictive models like decision trees or random forests.
+3. A Decision Tree model is also used.

 ## Instructions

 1. Clone the repository
 2. Ensure you have the necessary Python libraries installed (e.g.,'pandas', 'scikit-learn')
 3. Run the script

 ## Data